 RECIPE FOR HOPE: Description of the Model

-In Haiti poverty is generational, socially expected, and wide spread.
+Poverty in third world countries is generational, socially expected, and wide spread.
 It is seen by many as a necessary and fixed condition of life there.
-This is true in many other developing countries also.

 Here is the basic question: How do you orchestrate an economy to become a strong economy capable of providing a good standard of living?
 Eventually it boils down to: focus on a target area, survey existing conditions, then develop available resources, focus on unskilled local labor, design products and services from those resources, and promote wide spread acceptance, use, and sale of them.
 Perhaps demand can be created in markets beyond the boundaries of the target area.
 Essentially, discover where there is a need, make products and services to fill those needs from resources and labor at hand and create a market demand for them.